 SEASON SEVEN – 2012

-Silk Screen presents a variety of events for all ages with the goal of educating communities about Asia, the Arts, and its culture.
-The 7th year of Silk Screen: Asian Arts Organization’s programs have been quite successful.
-The 7th Annual Silk Screen: Asian-American Film Festival (May 11-20, 2012):
+Silk Screen presents a variety of events for all ages with the goal of educating communities about Asia, the arts, and its culture.
+The 7th year of Silk Screen Asian Arts Organization’s programs have been quite successful.
+The 7th Annual Silk Screen Asian American Film Festival (May 11-20, 2012):

 During the festival, Silk Screen featured 48 screenings of films from Asia or by Asian American filmmakers.
 The festival featured award-winning entries from festivals around the world, at 3 locations in Pittsburgh.

-Opening Night film was The Lady, the biopic of Myanmar activist Aung San Suu Kyi, from the award winning director, Luc Besson.
+The Opening Night film was The Lady, the biopic of Myanmar activist Aung San Suu Kyi, from the award winning director, Luc Besson.
 The screening was followed by the colorful Opening Night Gala, attended by over 500 guests in traditional and ethnic dress at the Rivers Club.
 Many claim this year’s gala was the most vibrant and diverse event in town.
 Various ethnic foods from restaurants around Pittsburgh such Thai Cuisine, Taj Mahal, and Sushi Kim were served as guests watched performances by the Yanlai Dance School, the Steel Dragon Lion Dance group, the Pitt Nrityamala Dancers and other ethnic performance groups.
-This year, guests could enjoy a Screening Room which featured trailers and movie-posters from this year’s film line-up.
+This year, guests could enjoy a Screening Room which featured trailers and movie posters from this year’s film line-up.
 Sally Wiggin, News Anchor for WTAE-TV, kept the evening’s speakers and performers moving along as the Gala’s emcee, and Global Beats DJ, Carla Leininger, commenced the event with music ranging from Brazilian pop to Indian Bhangra.

 The number of screenings and films was the highest to date.
 There were 25 films with 48 screenings over 10 days.
 For the first time there was a Question & Answer session with filmmakers from Indonesia.